braksator/webarchiver/README.md

 ## Extra features

-The module contains some quick and dirty features disabled by default which I needed for practical purposes, so someone else might want them too.
+The module contains some quick and dirty features disabled by default which I needed for practical purposes to be able to configure the processing job to perform a few additional tasks on the files, so someone else might want them too.
 The features are all based on regex's, and along with minification the string changes are executed from the function `manipulations` prior to any deduplication.

 ### Disable
 The option *options.disable* lets you pass in some tag names to which a *disabled* attribute should be added, this is